umbraco/UmbracoDocs/13/umbraco-commerce/reference/stores/README.md

 ## Store Configuration

-Beyond the store node settings above, further store configuration can be achived by setting up various categories of configuration that can be accessed as child nodes to the store node.
+Further store configuration can be achived by setting up different categories of configuration that can be accessed as child nodes to the store node.

 The available configuration options are: